Can You Store Pool Chemicals in a Deck Box? Safety Guide

 Acids

 Muriatic acid and sodium bisulfate (dry acid) must be stored separately from chlorine products.
 Use a divider or separate containers within the box.
-Acids should be on the bottom to prevent spills from dripping onto other chemicals.
+Acids should be stored on lower levels for stability, but kept physically separated from oxidizers to prevent dangerous reactions if spills occur.

 Other Chemicals